 Pre-approved program leader: The senior CPA responsible for an office’s preapproved program(s).
 This individual is sufficiently senior to adjust the duties of CPA students to provide opportunities to obtain the technical and enabling competencies required of the training program.
 See also CPA pre-approved program, Mentor and Supervisor.

-Pre-approved external audit program: Students must complete the pre-approved external audit program in order to be eligible for a Public Accounting Licence at the time of admission to membership, which includes the following:
+Pre-approved external audit program: Students must complete 30 months in the pre-approved external audit program in order to be eligible for a Public Accounting Licence at the time of admission to membership, which includes the following:

 1. a minimum of 2,500 hours which includes at least